 - Pour in a can of unsweetened coconut milk.

-- Stir and you’re ready to cook.
-Set IP to pressure cooker for 8 minutes.
-When finished, let depressurize naturally for 10 minutes then a quick release.
-When float valve drops down, remove lid.
+- Stir and you're ready to cook.
+Cover and lock then set Instant Pot to pressure cooker for 8 minutes.
+When cooking is completed, depressurize naturally for 10 minutes then do a quick release.
+When the float valve drops down, remove the lid.

-- All ingredients are soft, aromatic and ready to be pureed.
+- The ingredients are cooked to a soft, aromatic stage and ready to be pureed.

-- Add goat cheese and Parmesan cheese and stir.
+- Almost there!
+Sprinkle in the goat cheese and Parmesan cheese then stir well.

-- Puree contents by using an immersion blender, or what we like to call a boat motor (picked up from Emeril Lagasse).
-You can also use a blender but do in small quantities so that the contents do not explode out of the blender due to heat build-up.
+- Puree contents by using an immersion blender, or what I like to call a boat motor (an Emeril Lagasse original saying).
+You can use a blender as well, however, be sure to puree in small quantities so that the contents do not explode out of the blender due to heat build-up.